zombocom/wicked/README.md

     steps :first, :second

 So the urls would be `/after_signup/first` and `/after_signup/second`.
-But you want them to show up differntly for different locales.
+But you want them to show up differently for different locales.
 For example someone coming form a Spanish speaking locale should see `/after_signup/uno` and `after_signup/dos`.

 To internationalize first you need to create your locales files under `config/locales` such as `config/locales/es.yml` for Spanish.
 You then need to add a `first` and `second` key under a `wicked` key like this: